FAMILY AND COMMUNITY EDUCATOR

 Website Westchester Institute for Human Development

-Position Summary: WIHD is seeking a both full time and part time Community and Family Educators.
+Position Summary: WIHD is seeking a both full time and part time Family and Community Educators.
 This position reports directly to the Department Assistant Director.
 S/he will collaborate with other members of the Family and Community Training team in providing high quality, coordinated services to all constituents with the goal of improving outcomes for children with disabilities.
 S/he will ensure that services are delivered in accordance with organizational expectations and funder requirements.
-Coordinating with a network of regional and NYS professionals, the Community and Family Educator will provide training and support to a wide variety of stakeholders of the disability community, including individuals and families, early childhood program or school staff, and professionals.
+Coordinating with a network of regional and NYS professionals, the Family and Community Educator will provide training and support to a wide variety of stakeholders of the disability community, including individuals and families, early childhood program or school staff, and professionals.

 Full Time Positions offer health benefits, 403(b) and paid time off.